goujilinouhaila-coder/Multiplication_table/README.md

 The structure of our project is as follows:

 The beamer presentation and the video of the project which is presented by all members of the group are kept in the `./beamer` folder.
-A documentation will be made using the sphinx package and is kept in the `./doc` directory..
+A documentation will be made using the sphinx package is kept in the `./doc` directory..

 `/.multiplication_table/Test` contains all the tests implemented on the package functions.